List of websites blocked in mainland China

 Many domain names are blocked in mainland China under the country's Internet censorship policy, which prevents users from accessing certain websites from within the country.

 A majority of apps and websites blocked are the result of the companies not willing to follow the Chinese government's internet regulations on data collection and privacy, user-safety, guidelines and the type of content being shared, posted or hosted.

 This is a list of the most notable such blocked websites in the country.
 This page does not apply to Chinese territories that adhere to the policy of one country, two systems (Hong Kong and Macau).

+Currently, SIM cards from outside China are subject to different blocking strategies when roaming in China,Some websites related to Falun Gong and certain news websites are blocked.